 Membership shall be open to every dues paying member of the DSA who resides or works in San Diego County.

-Unless otherwise requested by the member, every dues-paying member of DSA who resides in San Diego County. shall be a member of the San Diego Chapter.
-In special circumstances, membership may be granted to a non-resident.
+Unless otherwise requested by the member, every dues-paying member of DSA who resides in San Diego County shall be a member of the San Diego Chapter.
+Individuals may not be members of the Local Chapter without being members of National DSA.